audeering/audobject/docs/usage.rst

 Since the signature of the constructor has not changed, the object will be created without problems.
-However, when we print the object the strings are now separated by comma.
+However, when we print the object the strings are now separated by a comma.

 .. code-block:: pycon